×

 If you are thinking about moving to Ajman, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Ajman, United Arab Emirates, can vary greatly depending on the type and size of the property.
 For instance, a one-bedroom apartment in the city center may cost around AED 20,000 to AED 30,000 per year to rent, while a similar property outside the city center may cost slightly less.
 If you're looking to buy property, a standard two-bedroom apartment in Ajman might cost somewhere between AED 200,000 to AED 500,000.
-However, these prices can fluctuate based on market conditions, the exact location of the property, and the amenities offered," explained one expat living in Ajman, the UAE.
+However, these prices can fluctuate based on market conditions, the exact location of the property, and the amenities offered," replied a member in Ajman.

 Should I buy or rent a home in Ajman?